-Santa Rosa | 2080 Kawana Terrace
+Santa Rosa | 2080 Kawana Terrace Santa Rosa | Petaluma Hill Road

-Western Route to Todd Creek Trail to Western Route to Eastern Route to summit

-Trail length: 5 miles roundtrip Degree of difficulty: Strenuous Elevation gain: 1,100 feet
+Western Route to Todd Creek Trail to Western Route to Eastern Route to summit Trail length: 5 miles round trip Degree of difficulty: Strenuous Elevation gain: 1,100 feet

-Western Route to Todd Creek Trail to Red Tail Loop to Western Route to Eastern Route to summit

-Loop length: 8.2 miles roundtrip Degree of difficulty: Strenuous Elevation gain: 1,100 feet
+Western Route to Todd Creek Trail to Red Tail Loop to Western Route to Eastern Route to summit Loop length: 8.2 miles round trip Degree of difficulty: Strenuous Elevation gain: 1,100 feet

 - This 1,100-acre park in southeast Santa Rosa offers panoramic views of Santa Rosa from its western flank and the Mayacamas Mountains from its summit.
-The land historically was used for ranching, and cattle grazing continues in the park.
-A new Petaluma Hill Road entrance and trailhead opened in 2015. - Portable restrooms are available at both the Kawana Terrace and Petaluma Hill Road entrances.
+The land is within what is historically Southern Pomo and Graton Rancheria tribal territories, then was used for ranching, and cattle grazing continues in the park.
+The Petaluma Hill Road entrance and trailhead opened in 2015. - Portable restrooms are available at both the Kawana Terrace and Petaluma Hill Road entrances.
 No drinking water.